Debt Collection Market Europe: Size, Trends & Cross-Border Recovery

 Debt Collection Market Europe: The Numbers Behind 27 Legal Systems

-According to IBISWorld, the European collection agencies and credit bureaus industry reached approximately €24.2 billion in revenue in 2025, growing at a compound annual rate of 2.3% over the preceding five years.
-Separately, global market research estimates approximately 300 million accounts are placed for collections across Europe annually, with the UK alone contributing 62 million of those.
+According to IBISWorld, the European collection agencies and credit bureaus industry reached approximately €24.2 billion in revenue in 2026, with over 11,000 businesses operating across the sector.
+Approximately 300 million accounts are placed for collections across Europe annually — the UK alone contributing 62 million of those.

-Despite this fragmentation, European debt collection has become increasingly professionalised.
+What makes this market genuinely interesting is not just its size but its trajectory.
+Despite the fragmentation, European debt collection has become increasingly professionalised.
 The combination of EU harmonisation instruments, technology-driven efficiency, and cross-border enforcement frameworks has transformed what was once a purely national activity into an international industry — one where consolidation, regulation, and digital transformation are reshaping the competitive landscape simultaneously.

 Market Size by Country: The Top European Markets

-Europe's debt collection market is not one market — it is thirty-plus national markets with dramatically different characteristics.
-Understanding the major markets individually is essential for any creditor, investor, or agency assessing the European opportunity.
+Europe's debt collection market is not one market.
+It is thirty-plus national markets with dramatically different characteristics.
+Understanding each major market individually is essential for any creditor, investor, or agency assessing the European opportunity.

 United Kingdom.
-The UK is Europe's largest single debt collection market, generating approximately 62 million accounts placed annually.
+Europe's largest single debt collection market, generating approximately 62 million accounts placed annually.
 The Financial Conduct Authority (FCA) regulates consumer collection, creating a compliance-heavy operating environment that favours larger, technology-enabled agencies.
-The UK market is relatively consolidated, with major players including Lowell, Cabot Financial, and Arrow Global dominating the debt purchase segment.
-Average B2B payment terms: 30-37 days.
+The UK market is relatively consolidated, with Lowell, Cabot Financial, and Arrow Global dominating the debt purchase segment.
+Average B2B payment terms sit at 30–37 days.
 County Court and High Court enforcement provides efficient judgment execution.
+The UK's debt collection software market alone holds nearly 7% of the global share — a measure of how deeply digitalised the British collection infrastructure has become.

 Germany.
 Europe's largest economy generates substantial collection volume, particularly in B2B commercial claims.
-The Mahnverfahren (automated payment order procedure) processes millions of claims annually at minimal cost (approximately €36 filing fee), making it one of Europe's most efficient court-based collection tools.
-The German market is regulated at the state (Länder) level, with collection agencies requiring registration under the Legal Services Act (RDG).
-Average B2B payment terms: 30-34 days.
+The Mahnverfahren (automated payment order procedure) processes millions of claims annually at approximately €36 per filing — making it one of Europe's most efficient court-based collection tools.
+The market is regulated at the state (Länder) level, with agencies requiring registration under the Legal Services Act (RDG).
+Average B2B payment terms: 30–34 days.
+Germany also represents approximately 8% of the global debt collection software market, reflecting the country's appetite for process automation.
 Major players: EOS Group (Otto Group subsidiary), Arvato Financial Solutions (Bertelsmann), and Intrum.

 France.
-The French collection market operates under a regulatory framework that requires agencies to hold a licence from the CCSF (Comité Consultatif du Secteur Financier).
-France's référé provision procedure allows creditors to obtain expedited court orders for undisputed debts — typically within 2-4 weeks.
-Average B2B payment terms: 40-50 days, though the French Commercial Code caps B2B payment terms at 60 days.
-France is the third-largest European market by collection volume.
+The French collection market operates under a framework requiring agencies to hold a licence from the CCSF (Comité Consultatif du Secteur Financier).
+France's référé provision procedure allows creditors to obtain expedited court orders for undisputed debts — typically within 2–4 weeks.
+Average B2B payment terms: 40–50 days, though the Commercial Code caps B2B terms at 60 days.
+France is the third-largest European market by collection volume and remains one where proper legal form and linguistic precision matter more than most creditors expect.

 Italy.
-Italy represents one of Europe's most challenging — and therefore most active — collection markets.
-Italian B2B payment terms average 60-80 days, among the longest in Europe, and late payment is culturally embedded in many Italian business sectors.
-The Italian decreto ingiuntivo (injunction to pay) provides a court-based collection tool, but enforcement can be slow.
+One of Europe's most challenging — and therefore most active — collection markets.
+Italian B2B payment terms average 60–80 days, among the longest in Europe, and late payment is culturally embedded in many Italian business sectors.
+The decreto ingiuntivo (injunction to pay) provides a court-based tool, but enforcement can be slow.
 Italy's NPL (non-performing loan) market has been one of Europe's largest, creating significant opportunities for debt purchasers.
-Major players include KRUK (Poland-based, expanding aggressively in Italy), doValue, and Intrum.
+KRUK (Poland-based, expanding aggressively in Italy), doValue, and Intrum are the major players.
+If you want to understand why cross-border collection requires local expertise, Italy is the case study.

 Spain.
-The Spanish collection market benefits from the proceso monitorio — a free-to-file payment order procedure that processes undisputed claims efficiently.
-Spain's economy generates substantial collection activity in construction, tourism, and SME trade credit.
-Average B2B payment terms: 60-75 days.
-Spain's NPL ratios have declined significantly since the 2008-2012 banking crisis, but commercial late payment remains a persistent issue.
+The Spanish market benefits from the proceso monitorio — a free-to-file payment order procedure that processes undisputed claims with remarkable efficiency.
+Spain generates substantial collection activity in construction, tourism, and SME trade credit.
+Average B2B payment terms: 60–75 days.
+Spain's NPL ratios have declined significantly since the 2008–2012 banking crisis, but commercial late payment remains a persistent feature of doing business.

 Poland and Central/Eastern Europe.
 Poland has emerged as a major European collection market, driven by rapid economic growth and increasing credit penetration.
 KRUK Group (Warsaw-listed) has become one of Europe's largest debt purchasers, with operations across Poland, Romania, Italy, Spain, and Germany.
-Central and Eastern European markets (Czech Republic, Romania, Hungary) are growing faster than Western European markets, driven by expanding credit markets and increasing regulatory formalisation.
+Central and Eastern European markets — Czech Republic, Romania, Hungary — are growing faster than their Western counterparts, driven by expanding credit markets and increasing regulatory formalisation.

 The North-South Payment Divide